-To improve your reading skills, it's important to read different types of text which you really enjoy.
-If you have a special interest or hobby, try reading about it in English.
-You can read anything: blogs, books, magazine articles, social media, etc. You can also find fiction and non-fiction graded readers in English (books which are written for people who are learning English).
+To improve your reading skills, it's really important to read many different types of text which you really enjoy.
+If you have a special interest or hobby, try reading about it in English as much as you can.
+You can read anything: blogs, books, magazine articles, social media, informational websites or encyclopaedias.
+The important thing is just to read as much as possible and to enjoy it!